kswoo97/pcl/README.md

 - Each dataset's partitioned hypergraph (# of Partition $|P|$ / DBLP:4, Trivago:32, OGBN_MAG:128, AMINER and MAG: 256)
 - For DBLP, Trivago, OGBN_MAG, we also provide partitioned hypergraph **P-IOS** partition.

-Refer to README file in dataset folder for more details regarding datasets.
+Refer to README_DATA.txt file for more details regarding datasets.

 ## Code Description